-GIRLINGTON PRIMARY SCHOOL Reviewed By

-(Statutory) S15

-Child Protection, Safeguarding Policy & Procedures Safeguarding Team

-Autumn 2022

-Review date:

-Autumn 2023
+GIRLINGTON PRIMARY SCHOOL Reviewed By (Statutory) S15 Child Protection, Safeguarding Policy and Procedures Safeguarding Team Appendix 1 - Child Protection Referral Form Appendix 2 Child Protection Procedures Flow Chart Appendix 3 - Actions where there are concerns about a child

 Child protection is a part of safeguarding and promoting welfare.
 It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.
 Effective child protection is essential as part of wider work to safeguard and promote the welfare of children.
 However, all agencies and individuals should aim to proactively safeguard and promote the welfare of children so that the need for action to protect children from harm is reduced.